-She often told me she loved me.
-OR She told me she often loved me.
-The exam took almost three hours OR The exam almost took three hours.
-I went to college for nearly 8 years OR I nearly went to college or 8 years.
-I eat chocolate cream only OR I only eat chocolate ice cream.
+- She often told me she loved me.ORShe told me she often loved me.The exam took almost three hours.ORThe exam almost took three hours.I went to college for nearly 8 years.ORI nearly went to college for 8 years.

+- I eat chocolate ice cream only.
+OR

+- I only eat chocolate ice cream.

+Sentence Practice

-Sentence Practice: Please identify and correct the modifier errors below:
+Please identify and correct the modifier errors below:

-- 1. While driving to the stadium, mass transit seemed like a better option. - 2.
-People who have to drive in rush traffic frequently like to talk on their cell phones. - 3.
+- 1. While driving to the stadium, mass transit seemed like a better idea. - 2.
+People who have to drive in rush hour traffic frequently like to talk on their cell phones. - 3.
 Learning to drive, my car always overheated in traffic jams. - 4.
-It almost took an hour to cool down enough to restart each time. - 5.
+It took almost an hour to cool down enough to restart each time. - 5.
 I was nearly late to math class every day, and it showed in my low grades. - 6.
 Approaching the airport, my long trip was over. - 7.
 Flying for nine hours, my legs were stiff and sore.